mastanca/webtask-workshop/README.md

   - Feel free to create a new one just for this workshop
   - If attending a workshop where there is a leader, one will be provided
 - [Node.js](https://nodejs.org/en/) installed
+- Some of the advanced examples use [jq](https://stedolan.github.io/jq/).
 - A Text Editor
   - This workshop shows use of [Visual Studio Code](https://code.visualstudio.com/)
+- These examples assume you are using bash.

 ## Workshop Modules